-All students will receive a copy of the current Occupational Therapy Assistant (OTA) Program Student Handbook during the fall semester after admission to the OTA program.
-After the hard copy of the handbook has been issued, the student is responsible for obtaining and reviewing updated versions of the handbook, which will be available on the OTA website.
+All students will receive access to a copy of the current Occupational Therapy Assistant (OTA) Program Student Handbook during the fall semester after admission to the OTA program.
+The student is responsible for obtaining and reviewing updated versions of the handbook, which will be available on the OTA website.